Field of Mars Environmental Education Centre

 Living things may change over millions of years, in response to their environments

-• examine and explain how the characteristics of flowers, fruit and seeds are adaptations for reproduction in plants
+• Examine and explain how the characteristics of flowers, fruit and seeds are adaptations for reproduction in plants

 Science and Technology K-6 Syllabus © NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2024